| |

 Pinning the circular ends of a bolster pillow insert really well.

 Repeat the process with the second circle.
-Making sure to do the even sections on each end prevents any twists you may get by simply working your way around each end.
+Make sure to do the even sections on each end, this prevents any twists you may get by simply working your way around each end.
 Having it so well pinned makes sewing it together super easy.

 Sewing the DIY Bolster Cushion Insert

-Fit the circle ends into your sewing machine and sew a half inch seam around the edge.
+Sew the pillow insert DIY together with three simple seams.
+Fit the circle ends into your sewing machine and sew a half-inch seam around the edge.
 Repeat on the other end.

 Once sewn turn the insert right side out.